Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Case study: preventive ordering of turbofan engines

 The data of interest consists of 24 time series, comprising 21 sensor readings and 3 engine operation mode variables.
 We focus on the training set of FD001, one out of four data subsets, which contains run-to-failure trajectories of different engines under varying initial conditions, degradation parameters, and noise levels.
 The FD001 training set contains a total of 100 run-to-failure trajectories, which we use for our investigations.
 For a more detailed description of the dataset, the reader is referred to \cite{saxena2008cmapss}.

 For our investigation, we split the original training set into a training set and a test set.
 The training set is used to train a prognostic model as well as to perform potential initialization or optimization of a decision heuristic's free parameter.
-We suspect that this double use of the training set exacerbates the overfitting issue observed in \Cref{fig:r_comparison_low_data,fig:comparison_o_low_data}.
-The final performance of the total PdM bundle, consisting of the prognostic model and the decision heuristic, is then evaluated on the test set.
+We suspect that this double use of the training set exacerbates the overfitting issue observed in \Cref{fig:r_comparison_low_data,fig:comparison_o_low_data}.\footnote{Note that this “double use” of the training set relates to a practical finite-sample overfitting effect observed when both the prognostic model training and the parameter optimization of the heuristic policy rely on the same limited training data, rather than a methodological shortcoming of our evaluation protocol.} The final performance of the total PdM bundle, consisting of the prognostic model and the decision heuristic, is then evaluated on the test set.
 To show the variability of the whole training pipeline, we perform repeated random sub-sampling, which is also known as Monte Carlo cross-validation (MCCV).
 The full evaluation process is depicted in \Cref{fig:cmapss_evaluation_process}.

 \evaldiagram

 As a prognostic model, we choose a Long Short-Term Memory (LSTM) RUL classifier, as introduced in \cite{nguyen2019new}, i.e., a neural network outputs a class label of the estimated RUL with a corresponding probability.
 For our ordering setting, the classes are chosen as i) $RUL\leq l$, ii) $RUL\leq l + \Delta t$, and iii) $RUL > l+\Delta t$.
 From the individual class probabilities, the full RUL-PDF required for the $doa$ heuristic can be obtained by fitting a certain distribution type: for this work, following \cite{kamariotis2024metric}, the lognormal distribution is chosen.
 A more detailed description of the employed architecture, the configuration, as well as the hyperparameter setup is given in \Cref{sec:app_nn_specs}.